lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 A self-signed certificate was created on the VM when the VM was provisioned.
 The certificate has the same name as the VM DNS name.
 In order to avoid certificate errors, it is required that the certificate is trusted on the VM itself, and also by all users of the site.

 1. To trust the root CA of the certificate on the Local VM, add the certificate to the **Trusted Root Certification Authorities**.
 The following is a summary of the steps required.
-For detailed steps on how to trust the CA, see [Install a Server Certificate](https://technet.microsoft.com/library/cc740068).
+For detailed steps on how to trust the CA, see [Install a Server Certificate](https://technet.microsoft.com/zh-cn/library/cc740068).

-	1. From the Azure Management portal, select the VM and click connect.
+	1. From the Azure classic portal, select the VM and click connect.
 Depending on your browser configuration, you may be prompted to save an .rdp file for connecting to the VM.

 		![connect to azure virtual machine](./media/virtual-machines-sql-server-create-native-mode-report-server-powershell/IC650112.gif) Use the user VM name, user name and password you configured when you created the VM.